 His dad and mom were still quite active.
 They lived together in their house.
 They both drove.
 They both played golf regularly and were active volunteers in the community.

-But, such independence would not last forever.
-Both of them would eventually need part-time or full-time nursing assistance at home, or maybe even have to be moved into a nursing home.
+But, such independence Both of them would eventually need part-time or full-time nursing assistance at home, or maybe even have to be moved into a nursing home.